“We’d like to admit you to the hospital if that’s okay with you”

-What if they don’t want to, and you have to admit them anyway?”
+What if they don’t want to, but you have to admit them anyway?”

 Our small-town private practice physician preceptor begs the question as a hypothetical to the group.

-His question makes sense, as we are taught never to force anything onto our patient.
+His question makes sense, as we are taught never to force anything onto our patients.

 “Actually, what he did is correct,”